GothenburgBitFactory/timewarrior/README.md

 Timewarrior is a time tracking utility that offers simple stopwatch features as well as sophisticated calendar-based backfill, along with flexible reporting.
 It is a portable, well supported and very active Open Source project.

+Please visit [timewarrior.net](https://timewarrior.net/docs/) for extensive documentation, downloads, news and more.

 ## Installing

 ### From Package